luislavena/gem-compiler/README.md

 #### Restrictions of binaries

-Gems compiled with `gem-compiler` will be lock to the version of Ruby used to compile them.
+Gems compiled with `gem-compiler` will be locked to the version of Ruby used to compile them.

-This means that a gem compiled under Ruby 2.2 could only be installed under Ruby 2.2.
+This means that a gem compiled under Ruby 2.2.1 could only be installed under Ruby ~> 2.2.x.

 You can disable this by using `--no-abi-lock` option during compilation: